 Customer experience matters

 Investing in good customer experience is important for any company, no matter how big or small.
 After all, your success depends on your ability to keep and attract loyal customers.
-And failing to put your customers first can send them straight to your competitor, along with their business.
+And failing to put your customers first can send them straight to your competitor.